 - Concatenate function requires at least one argument to work.

-- From Excel 2016 or Newer Version, CONCATENATE is replaced with the CONCAT.
+- From Excel 2016 or Newer Version, CONCATENATE is replaced with CONCAT.
 The Concatenate function will still work as it is kept for backward compatibility.
 However, we don’t think it will be kept in future versions, so it is highly recommendable to use CONCAT instead of CONCATENATE.

 - The result of the concatenate function is always a Text String.
-Even if you use numbers to concatenate, the result will always be in the form of a text string.
+Even if you use numbers to concatenate, the result will always be a text string.

 - In Concatenate, each cell reference needs to be listed separately; it doesn’t recognize arrays.

 - In CONCATENATE Function, you can use 8192 characters which means you can concatenate up to 255 Strings.

 - The formula will give #Value!
 Error if anyone’s argument is invalid.

 - The difference between the concatenate function and using the “&” operator to concatenate text string is that there is no limitation of 255 strings while using the “&” operator.
 Apart from that, there is no difference.

 This is a guide to Concatenate Strings in Excel.
-Here we discuss how to use concatenate strings in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use concatenate strings in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more–